amir-arad/MCP-server-vault/Inbox-processor-prompt.md

 3. **Process Inbox Entries**

+   - Pick a file in ./inbox/\*:
-   - For each entry in Inbox.md:
+   - For each entry in the file:
      - Parse owner name and server name from the repository URL or other link
      - Check if `servers/owner-repo.md` already exists
      - If it exists, update it with new information